 - Appearance – Newer saline technology helps implants maintain an overall look and shape comparable to silicone.
 But if you are thin and do not have much breast tissue, the risk of seeing implant edges and rippling under your skin is greater.

 - Feel – It does not feel as soft and natural as silicone.
 During a breast exam or intimacy, the implant edges are easier to feel.
 And you are more likely to feel the implant shell inside your breast if you are thin.

-- Implications if the shell ruptures – The implant will deflate within 48 hours.
+- Implications if the shell ruptures – The implant will begin to deflate immediately.
 Your body will absorb and expel the saline.